mulesoft/osprey/README.md

   - Notice the `[output folder]/src/assets/raml` folder.
 If you specified an existing RAML file, or folder containing RAML definitions, those will be copied here.
   If not, you will find an empty RAML file named `api.raml`
   - Also notice `[output folder]/src/app.js`.
 This is the main application file.
 Here you will start registering your resources and coding your logic (or routing to it).
-3. If you are working with an empty RAML file, you need to start writing it.
-The RAML file describes your API and is used by osprey to fit the resources registered on `app.js`.
+3. If you are working with an empty RAML file, you need to start capturing your API spec in it.
+The RAML file describes your API and is used by Osprey to match with resources registered on `app.js`, validate, etc.
-4. Find /[output_folder]/src/app.js to start registering resources ([check this under "Key Concept"](https://github.com/mulesoft/osprey/edit/master/README.md#resources-registration) section on this same document).
+4. Edit /[output_folder]/src/app.js to start registering resources ([check this out under the "Key Concepts"](https://github.com/mulesoft/osprey/edit/master/README.md#resources-registration) section in this readme).

 #### Option B
-You can check the [example](https://github.com/mulesoft/osprey/tree/master/examples) included on Osprey to see a fully functional application, and try to create one from the scratch.
+You can check the [example](https://github.com/mulesoft/osprey/tree/master/examples) included with Osprey to see a fully functional application, and then create one by following the same patterns.

 #### Run your Osprey application
 From your terminal run: